bmswgnp/RTIMULib-Arduino/README.md

 ### ArduinoIMU

-ArduinoIMU is the main demo program.
+ArduinoIMU is the main demo sketch.
 It configures the IMU based on settings in RTIMUSettings.cpp.
 Change these to alter any of the parameters.
-By default, it runs at 50 (MPU-9150) or 95 (LSM9DS0) gyro and accel samples per second.
 The display is updated only 3 times per second regardless of IMU sample rate.

 Note that, prior to version 2.2.0, the gyro bias is being calculated during the first 5 seconds.
 If the IMU is moved during this period, the bias calculation may be incorrect and the code will need to be restarted.
 Starting at version 2.2.0 this is no longer a problem and gyro bias will be reported as valid after the required number of stable samples have been obtained.